VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Repair to intrinsically safe components

-Do not apply any permanent inductive or capacitance loads to the circuit without ensuring that not exceed the permissible voltage and current permitted for the equipment in use.
-Intrinsicall components are the only types that can be worked on while live in the presence of a flam atmosphere.
+Do not apply any permanent inductive or capacitive loads to the circuit without ensuring that this does not exceed the permissible voltage and current permitted for the equipment in use.
+Intrinsically safe components are the only types that can be worked on while live in the presence of a flammable atmosphere.
 The test apparatus shall be at the correct rating.

 Replace components only with parts specified by the manufacturer.
 Other parts may result in ignition of refrigerant in the atmosphere from a leak.